 Due to the extended processing time of the VA, it is not recommended that students rely on VA payments to arrive prior to Vanderbilt’s payment deadline.
 We suggest that all students have a plan to cover their living expenses until VA educational benefits are paid.
 The VA can take as long as 6-8 weeks to process certifications for VA educational benefits.

-The activity fee and health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
+The student service fees and health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
 Additional information regarding the waiver of these fees may be found at activity fee waiver or a student health insurance waiver.
 Maintenance fees in the Owen Graduate School of Management are also not approved for VA educational benefits.

 Yellow Ribbon Program

-The Law School and the Owen Graduate School of Management award up to $10,000 in yellow ribbon funds based on the unmet need of a student; all other schools award yellow ribbon funds up to $6,000 of unmet need.
+The Law School and the Owen Graduate School of Management award an unlimited Yellow Ribbon funds based on the unmet need of a student.
+Effective August 1, 2023, all other schools award yellow ribbon funds up to $16,000 based on unmet need.

-If you wish to request VA educational benefits under the Post-9/11 GI Bill, please complete the VA-1 Form for Chapter 33 and the Yellow Ribbon Program Application and send to the Office of the University Registrar.
+If you wish to request VA educational benefits under the Post-9/11 GI Bill®, please complete the VA-1 Form.

 Other VA Educational Benefit Programs

-If you wish to request VA educational benefits under any other VA educational benefits program, please complete the VA-1 Form and send to the Office of the University Registrar.
+If you wish to request VA educational benefits under any other VA educational benefits program, please complete the VA-1 Form.

 Questions regarding VA educational benefits should be directed to the VA School Certifying Official in the Office of the University Registrar at: VASCO@vanderbilt.edu.